 Contents

-You’ve heard the horror stories from other public sector IT departments about implementing community development software… Projects drag on for literal years, only to end up with configurations that still don’t do what the vendor promised.
-These scenarios are all too common, but they can be avoided with the right approach.
+You’ve heard the horror stories from other cities or counties about implementing community development software.
+Projects drag on for literal years.
+And the end results still don’t match what the vendor promised.

-A successful implementation can be the difference between:
+A good implementation can be the difference between:

 - 40-hour work weeks or 80-hour work weeks.
 Without proper planning, implementation can become a full-time job… on top of your regular full-time job.

 - Meeting your budget or going over.
-A thorough, consultative vendor can prepare you for costs you might not have considered.
+A good vendor can be sure you’re not caught off guard by unexpected costs.

 - Meeting deadlines or missing them.
-If your license for your existing software expires on July 31, but your new one doesn’t get implemented for two more weeks, you’re left with a gap that’s difficult to manage.
+Say your license for your existing software expires on July 31.
+If your new one doesn’t get implemented for two more months, you’re left with a gap that’s tricky to manage.

 - End-user adoption or resistance.
-Successful implementation and training will result in processes that end users want to use.
+Good implementation and training will result in processes that end users want to use.

 - Full automation or unnecessary manual processes.
-Imagine going through your whole implementation and then discovering that there are processes that you could have automated but didn’t.
+Imagine going through your whole implementation… and then discovering that your processes are more manual than you expected.

-That’s why it’s important to vet potential vendors and gain a thorough understanding of their implementation processes before signing on the dotted line.
+That’s why it’s important to vet potential vendors’ implementation processes before signing on the dotted line.

-In this blog post, we’ll guide you through seven key questions to ask vendors.
-Their responses will help you to pick the software that best meets your organization’s needs and ensure a painless implementation.
+In this blog post, we’ll guide you through seven questions to ask vendors.
+Their responses will help you to pick the partner that best meet your organization’s needs.

 1. How pre-configured is the software?